Google G Suite Resources

 Recommended Video Tutorials

-A few minutes watching these videos will save you hours of time going forward and will vastly improve your organization's records and communications.
+Watching these videos will save you hours of time and will vastly improve your organization's records and communications.

 Google web applications include: Gmail, Google Drive, Google Plus, Google Hangouts, Google Calendar, YouTube, Maps, and Google News.

 Basic apps include:

 - Sheets (spreadsheet)

 - Slides (Powerpoint)